Art School Exhibition 1998

 Artist Statement

-At this biochemical end I work through a series of five stages, the intent a finished series of chaotic surfaces which by a reversal of the painting process, layer the surfaces, superimposing compostional elements as the first step.
-At the evolution of the last steries, process dominated the dialogue between creator and materials.
+At this biochemical end I work through a series of five stages, the intent a finished series of chaotic surfaces which by a reversal of the painting process, layer the surfaces, superimposing compositional elements as the first step.
+At the evolution of the last series, process dominated the dialogue between creator and materials.
 Thought in the present series takes center stage.

 This thought has given rise to some new schemas.
 The use of the telephone cord is symbolic of this new dialogue.
 It evolves into compositional devices resembling that of a knot.
 The X has evolved as well to become the symbol of a cauldron used on shipping vessels.
 Cross sections of shipping stowage used in the transmigration of souls are introduced.